Career Advice

 Why This Job

 If you have younger siblings you have always played with, or enjoy interacting with children, this could be the perfect job for you.
 Primary school teachers are a fundamental part of shaping young people’s lives – how many of you have formative memories from this time in your life?
-Through teaching, nurturing and encouraging young children, you could help to build a new generation of empathetic, thoughtful citizens.
+Through teaching, nurturing, and encouraging young children, you could help to build a new generation of empathetic, thoughtful citizens.
 This job can be tiring, but early starts can often mean slightly earlier finishes to your day – and unlike secondary school teachers, you will have no homework to mark!
 This is the perfect job for anyone with patience, energy, and a love of children.

 How to Get There

 The first step is to receive a Bachelor’s degree.
-Primary school teaching is a fantastic path in that it allows you a free choice of subjects, so you can study something you enjoy without the pressure for it to lead onto a specific career track.
-After this, you’ll need teaching experience; you can take a post-graduate conversion degree into teaching, and then to become certified as a teacher.
+Primary school teaching is a fantastic path in that it allows you a free choice of subjects, so you can study something you enjoy without the pressure for it to lead to a specific career track.
+After this, you’ll need teaching experience; you can take a post-graduate conversion degree into teaching, and then become certified as a teacher.

 Healthcare Professional